 The Keyfactor Command Service (a.k.a. the timer service) runs on the Keyfactor Command services server.
 It synchronizes certificates to the SQL database and initiates notification and reporting tasks.
 This service runs in the context of an Active Directory Service account.

-Users assigned to this role will be granted permission on each of the schemas (dbo, ssl, ssh, cms_agents, etc.) and permission on the encryption certificate in SQL through the keyfactor_db_role which is created during configuration.
+The user with this role will be granted permission on each of the SQL schemas (dbo, ssl, ssh, cms\agents, etc.) and permission on the encryption certificate in SQL through the keyfactor\db\role which is created during configuration.